Future temporary closure of this opportunity

 You can apply at any time, but should consider the timing against other applications from your research organisation, as large volumes of applications for one assessment round will reduce the success rates.
 Grant assessment panels meet in March, July and November of each year.

 To begin writing your proposal, please select the New Document menu and search for and select ‘SDAI open call’ using the Call Search function.
-Please read the ESRC Je-S guidance for applicants (PDF, 287KB) for assistance in filling in the application.
+Please read the Je-S guidance for applicants (PDF, 287KB) for assistance in filling in the application.